American pipit

-The buff-bellied pipit or American pipit (Anthus rubescens) is a small songbird found on both sides of the northern Pacific.
+The American pipit (Anthus rubescens), formerly known as the buff-bellied pipit, is a small songbird native to North America.
 It was first described by Marmaduke Tunstall in his 1771 Ornithologia Britannica.
 It was formerly classified as a form of the water pipit.
-It is known as "American pipit" in North America and "buff-bellied pipit" in Eurasia.
+The former subspecies, Siberian pipit, is now considered a distinct species.

 Description

-Like most other pipits, the buff-bellied pipit is an undistinguished-looking species which usually can be seen to run around on the ground.
-The rubescens subspecies (or American pipit) has lightly streaked grey-brown upperparts and is diffusely streaked below on the buff breast and flanks.
+Like most other pipits, the American pipit is an undistinguished-looking species which usually can be seen to run around on the ground.
+It has lightly streaked grey-brown upperparts and is diffusely streaked below on the buff breast and flanks.
 The belly is whitish, the bill and legs are dark.
-The japonicus subspecies (or Japanese pipit) is darker above and has bolder black streaking on its whiter underparts; its legs have a reddish hue.
+The related Siberian pipit is darker above and has bolder black streaking on its whiter underparts; its legs have a reddish hue.
 The call is a squeaky sip.